User Tools

 A standard of better morality

-As a standard of better morality, one can easily take people without violence inhibitor dysfunction and primary psychopathy traits.
+As a standard of better morality, one can easily take people without violence inhibitor dysfunction and primary psychopathic traits.
 These people are capable of strong empathy and guilt.
 Even if they hurt someone, they will take responsibility without blaming the victim or the circumstances.
 These people will not deceive and manipulate others for personal benefit through the deterioration of their well-being.
 And these characteristics are present in a large number of individuals.
 According to non-criminal and non-psychiatric samples, more than 80–90% of people have low levels of psychopathy[11][12][13][14].
 Also, many studies, including anthropological and military ones, confirm that the average and healthy individual has a strong inner resistance to committing violence[15][16][17].

 A proposal for moral bioenhancement in psychopaths and the rule of universalization